Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/understand.typ

     ]
     == How do they relate to to the intake?

-    Elasticity is crucial for allowing the mechanism to deform when interacting with objects and then recover its original shape, especially if they use rubber bands or flex wheels.
+      Elasticity is crucial for allowing the intake to deform when interacting with rings and then recover its original shape afterwards, especially if we plan to use rubber bands or flex wheels in the intake design.
   ],
 )